About the programme

 • A bachelor degree from a recognised university equivalent to the above BSc degrees

 • The bachelor degree must contain a minimum of 15 ECTS of qualitative and/or quantitative methods.
-Please read more under abilities in research methods.
+Please read more Qualitative and/or Quantitative Research Methods requirement below.

 • English language proficiency corresponding to at least the Danish upper secondary school 'English level B. (For information on how to meet the language requirements, please click here).